 The New York State Consolidated Funding Application (CFA) was established in line with the Regional Economic Development Councils to competitively award economic development funds to assist Region's in the implementation of their Economic Development Strategic Plans.
-Within 2012 the CFA process will award \$530 million in funding from state agency programs to support economic development projects that are in alignment with the Regional Council's strategic plans.
+Within 2013 the CFA process will award \$750 million in state resources, including \$220 million from Empire State Development, to support economic development projects that are in alignment with the Regional Council's strategic plans.

-State agencies and authorities making resources available through the CFA includes: Empire State Development; NYS Canal Corporation; NYS Energy Research and Development Authority; Environmental Facilities Corporation; Homes and Community Renewal; Department of Labor; Parks, Recreation and Historic Preservation; Department of State; New York Power Authority; Agriculture and Markets; Department of Environmental Conservation; and the Council on the Arts.
+State agencies and authorities making resources available through the CFA includes: Empire State Development; NYS Canal Corporation; NYS Energy Research and Development Authority; Environmental Facilities Corporation; Homes and Community Renewal; Department of Labor; Parks, Recreation and Historic Preservation; Department of State; Office of National and Community Service; Office of Temporary and Disability Assistance, Office of National and Community Service; Office of Temporary and Disability Assistance; Department of Environmental Conservation; and the Council on the Arts.
 Several of the available funding opportunities are discussed in the following sections.
-The deadline for applications under the CFA is July 16, 2012.
+The deadline for applications under the CFA was August 12, 2013.

-$^{13} http://regional councils.ny.gov/assets/documents/2012\%20 CFA\%20 Available\%20 Resources\%20 AW\%205.2.12\%201142 p\.pdf$
+$^{13} http://regional councils.ny.gov/sites/default/files/documents/2013/new-available\resources\2013.pdf$